-Children can be traumatised by seeing and hearing violence and abuse.
+Pupils can be traumatised by seeing and hearing violence and abuse.
 They may also be directly targeted by the abuser or take on a protective role and get caught in the middle.
-In the long term this can lead to mental health issues such as depression, self-harm and anxiety.
+In the long term this can lead to serious long lasting emotional and psychological impact on pupils.
+In some cases pupils may blame themselves for the abuse or may have had to leave the family home as a result.